Mortgage to shared equity

 Eligibility for the mortgage to shared equity scheme

-Before you can apply to the scheme, you must first have discussed your situation with both your lender and an independent money adviser (for example, at a Citizens Advice Bureau or money advice centre) and explored alternative means of reducing your arrears and making the mortgage more affordable (for example, by taking a payment holiday, increasing the term of the mortgage and/or making a repayment arrangement).
+Before you can apply to the scheme, you must first have discussed your situation with both your lender and an independent money adviser (for example, at a Citizens Advice Bureau) and explored alternative means of reducing your arrears and making the mortgage more affordable (for example, by taking a payment holiday, increasing the term of the mortgage and/or making a repayment arrangement).

 In addition, in order to be considered for the scheme, you and the property must meet the following criteria:

 you must be at least three months in arrears on their mortgage, and be unable to reach a suitable repayment arrangement with your lender

 not have a trustee appointed to your easte